keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience2.md

 # [About the virus, mutations and phylogenetic trees](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/OnlyAustrianv19?c=clade_membership&l=clock)

-The virion consists of a long RNA genome that codes all the information required for its own manufacturing, hidden inside of an oily membrane.
+A virus particle consists of a long RNA genome that codes all the information required for its own manufacturing, hidden inside of an oily membrane.
 When copying this almost 30'000 "letters" long code, typos - mutations - are inevitably introduced.

 <!-- This is right-side text -->
 ```auspiceMainDisplayMarkdown